Board of Directors

 The VSJF Board of Directors consists of eleven members; eight independent members, the Secretary of the Agency of Commerce and Community Development (or designee), the Secretary of Agriculture, Food & Markets (or designee), and one member appointed by the Governor.

-William (Bill) Murray is a Realtor with Berkely & Veller Greenwood Country Realtors and a licensed broker in Vermont and New Hampshire.
+William (Bill) Murray is a Realtor with Berkley & Veller Greenwood Country Realtors and a licensed broker in Vermont and New Hampshire.
 In 2004, he was named Realtor of the Year by the Southern Vermont Board of Realtors.
 Through his real estate career, Bill has developed a strong interest in green design, energy efficiency, historic preservation, and sustainable land use.
 Bill has worked with the Vermont Land Trust and Windham Regional Planning Commission to preserve Vermont’s working landscape and thoughtfully plan for Vermont’s future.
 Additionally, Bill has served on the boards of the Brattlboro Food Coop and Brattleboro Museum and Art Center.
 [Appointed by Governor Shumlin]

-Chuck Ross is the Secretary of Agriculture, Food & Markets.
+Chuck Ross is the Secretary of the Agency of Agriculture, Food & Markets.
 Until January, 2011 he served as U.S. Senator Patrick Leahy’s State Director for 16 years.
 Prior to joining Leahy’s staff, Ross was a farmer and legislator from Hinesburg, Vermont.
 During his six years in the Vermont State Legislature, Ross served as Chair of the House Natural Resource and Energy Committee.
 He has served on the Board of Directors at Shelburne Farms; on the Advisory Board of the Rubenstein School of Environment and Natural Resources at the University of Vermont; as an advisory member of the Vermont Council on Rural Development; and as Vermont’s National Democratic Committeeman.
 Ross formerly served as a trustee at Fletcher Allen Health Care; a trustee at the University of Vermont; a member of the Hinesburg Planning Commission; and a member of the Chittenden County Regional Planning Commission.
 Born in Burlington, Vermont, he graduated from the University of Vermont with a B.A. in Geography in 1978 and from the University of Washington with an M.A. in Geography in 1982.
 Ross is married with three children and lives in Hinesburg, Vermont.